hapax/hapax.github.io/assets/bloch.md

 *x-y* and purple on *x-z*.
 The white point represents |0⟩, the black point |1⟩, and the green point |+⟩.
-The sliders, in order, representing the strength of various noise channels:
+The sliders, in order, control the strength of various noise channels:

 - phase flip channel;
 - bit flip channel;